jointhefediverse-net/jointhefediverse.net/README.md

 ```
 3. Update the JSON files inside the `data` folder for each page and selected site sections.
 4. Run `npm run translate` to generate translation files inside `locales`.

+Keep in mind that the goal is to [communicate the same ideas to an audience in a different culture](https://localizejs.com/articles/what-is-the-difference-between-translation-and-localization/).
+For example, in this sentence:

+> You're probably using Gmail.
+Or perhaps Outlook.
+Or Yahoo Mail.

+Consider listing services that are popular in your particular country.

+> Pravdepodobne používaš Gmail.
+Alebo Zoznam.sk.
+Možno Centrum.sk.